xiaoxianhjy/ms-agent/README.md

 This project supports interaction with models via the MCP (Model Context Protocol).
 Below is a complete example showing how to configure and run an LLMAgent with MCP support.

+✅ Chat with agents using the MCP protocol: [MCP Playground](https://modelscope.cn/mcp/playground)

 By default, the agent uses ModelScope's API inference service.
 Before running the agent, make sure to set your ModelScope API key.
 ```bash